City-Specific Urban Exploration Guides - Urban Exploration quest for Intermediate level adventurers

 4

-Build a location database with coordinates, access notes, best shooting times, and risk factors.
-Your second visit to a city should be smarter than your first.
+Create a database with coordinates, access notes, best shooting times, and risk factors for each discovery.
+Cross-reference your findings with historical photos and city planning documents to understand why features exist.
+Your second visit to a city should be smarter than your first, with layered knowledge of temporal patterns and sight lines.

 Gear Up for Your Quest